craftercms/docs/source/developers/cook-books/how-tos/change-ports-on-your-install.rst

 Configuration for Solr Ports
 ----------------------------

+The default Solr port is 8694.
 There are a couple of places that we need to update to change the Solr ports.

 We'll update Crafter Search's communication with Solr.